jladan/ng-graphs/README.md

 No, we're not registered in the bower repository yet.
 The `d3.js` and `angular.js` scripts need to be included on the page before `graphs.js`.
 They are available through bower, npm, source, and on content delivery networks (CDN).

 Then, you're ready to use it in the page.
-All directives are in the `ngGraphs`, which should be included in your angular app.
+All directives are in the `ngGraphs` module, which should be included in your angular app.
 All plots go on a set of axes.
 The `axes` directive controls the scales and renders the horizontal and vertical axes.
 A typical set up looks like,

     <axes options="axesOptions>
         <plot data="data" options="plotOptions"></plot>